Geri McClymont believes that to move forward, we must be intentional about the decisions we make each day and learn from our mistakes.

 4. Multitasking impairs your cognitive ability.

 Multitasking has a negative impact on your ability to think, reason, and to recognize and solve problems.
+Performing several jobs at once exhausts your brain, strips you of cognitive functions and can lead to early mental decline.

 Because there’s less cognitive power focused on individual tasks, your intelligence quotient (IQ) decreases while multitasking.
 So if you ever feel like multitasking is making you dumber, it’s because it is!